-- FAU_GEN.1.1 The TSF shall be able to generate an audit record of the following auditable events: - a) Start-up and shutdown of the audit functions; - b) All auditable events for the [not specified] level of audit; and - c) [All administrative actions comprising: - Administrative login and logout (name of user account shall be logged if individual user accounts are required for administrators). - Security related configuration changes (in addition to the information that a change occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged). - Starting and stopping services (if applicable) - [no other actions]; - d) Specifically defined auditable events listed in Table 11.
+FAU_GEN.1.1 The TSF shall be able to generate an audit record of the following auditable events:

+- a) Start-up and shutdown of the audit functions; - b) All auditable events for the [not specified] level of audit; and - c) [All administrative actions comprising: - Administrative login and logout (name of user account shall be logged if individual user accounts are required for administrators). - Security related configuration changes (in addition to the information that a change occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged).